AmosSzust/whatsnext-client/README.md

 The client side is developed using Quasar framework which is based on Vue3, you can find more information here: https://quasar.dev/

 Feel free to contribute in any way you like.
-If you have an idea, but you're only familiar with the client or server side, please share this idea with me and we'll coordinate the development together.
-You can see several ideas to start with: https://github.com/AmosSzust/whatsnext-client/discussions/2
+If you're only familiar with the client or server side, please share this idea with me to coordinate the development together.
+Several ideas to start with: https://github.com/AmosSzust/whatsnext-client/discussions/2

 The server side of WhatsNext can be found here: https://github.com/AmosSzust/whatsnext-server